- About Us

 Welcome to Communities In Schools of the Heart of Texas!

 Communities In Schools (CIS) is the nation’s largest dropout prevention organization.
-Communities In Schools of the Heart of Texas (CIS-HOT) is a local affiliate that serves students in 21 schools in seven school districts: Connally, La Vega, Marlin, Mexia, Waco, and West ISD as well as Waco Charter School.
+Communities In Schools of the Heart of Texas (CIS-HOT) is a local affiliate that serves students in 30 schools in 12 school districts: Chilton, Clifton, Connally, Fairfield, Itasca, La Vega, Marlin, Mexia, Teague, Waco, and West ISD as well as Waco Charter School.
 Our mission is to champion the connection of needed community resources with schools to help young people successfully learn, stay in school, and prepare for life.
 Learn more about us.